Subscribe to stay on top of our latest content!

 Without a lead tracking strategy, it’s difficult to understand the status of a lead and forecast sales.
 As well as determining where leads are in the sales funnel, by using one you can know things like:

-- What leads are strongest and weakest
+- Which leads are strongest and weakest

 - Where leads have come from and when